jxy/lmtools/README.md

 - **Branching support**: Create alternative conversation paths from any message
 - **Tree visualization**: View conversation history as a tree structure
 - **Concurrent safety**: Multiple processes can safely access sessions simultaneously
-- **Automatic session forking**: When resuming a session with different system prompts:
+- **Automatic session forking**: Sessions fork when resumed with different system prompts (e.g., using `-tool` or different `-s` flag)
-  - Sessions fork whenever the effective system prompt differs from the original
-  - This includes using `-tool` flag or explicit `-s` flag with different content
-  - Original sessions are preserved unchanged
-  - User is notified when forking occurs

 ### Session Atomicity

 LMC ensures atomic session operations through careful file ordering:

-- **Message files**: Each message consists of `.txt` (content), `.json` (metadata), and optionally `.tools.json` (tool interactions)
+- Each message consists of `.txt` (content), `.json` (metadata), and optionally `.tools.json` (tool interactions)
-- **Atomic commit**: The JSON metadata file is written last, serving as the commit point
-- **Consistency rule**: A message exists if and only if its JSON file exists
+- The `.json` file is written last and serves as the commit point - a message exists if and only if its JSON file exists
-- **Rollback safety**: If interrupted, partial messages are automatically ignored
+- If interrupted, partial messages are automatically ignored
-- **Tool persistence**: Tool calls and results are stored in `.tools.json` files alongside messages

-#### The .json Commit Point Invariant

-The `.json` file serves as the definitive commit point for all session operations:

-- **Write order**: Files are always written in the order: `.txt` → `.tools.json` → `.json`
-- **Existence check**: Only messages with a `.json` file are considered valid
-- **Orphan cleanup**: On each commit, any `.txt` or `.tools.json` files without a corresponding `.json` file are automatically removed
+- Any orphaned `.txt` or `.tools.json` files without a corresponding `.json` file are automatically cleaned up
-- **Crash recovery**: This design ensures that interrupted operations leave no partial data
-- **Atomic guarantee**: Either all files for a message exist (with `.json` present), or none are visible to the system

-This invariant is enforced throughout the codebase and ensures data consistency even in the presence of crashes, concurrent access, or filesystem errors.

 ### Session Forking

-When resuming a session with a different system prompt, LMC automatically creates a fork to preserve the original conversation:
+When resuming a session with a different system prompt:
+- LMC automatically creates a fork to preserve the original conversation

-- **Automatic detection**: Forks occur when the effective system prompt differs from the original
-- **Common triggers**: Using `-tool` flag or explicit `-s` flag with different content
-- **Full copy**: The entire conversation history is copied to the new fork
+- The entire conversation history is copied to the new fork
-- **Performance considerations**: For large sessions (hundreds of messages), forking may take several seconds
+- For large sessions (hundreds of messages), forking may take several seconds and doubles disk usage

-**Important for large sessions**: Session forking creates a complete copy of the conversation history.
-For sessions with many messages or large content:
-- Fork operations may take 1-10 seconds depending on session size
-- Disk usage doubles for the forked portion
-- Consider creating a new session instead if you don't need the full history
+- Consider creating a new session with `-no-session` if you don't need the full history
-- Use `-no-session` for one-off queries that don't require context

 ### Tool Execution Behavior